 - Summary - The September edition will feature Dr. Bryan Pilkington, associate professor at School of Health and Medical Sciences, who will lead a discussion to explore the various ethical questions and concerns raised during the pandemic such as "how did healthcare professionals decide who would receive a respirator at the height of the pandemic?"
 To attend, please click here.

 - Summary - The October edition will feature Dr. Omayra Arocho, associate dean, College Engagement and Community Development, College of Education and Human Services.
-She will lead a discussion that explores the educational landscape and opportunities for Latinos in the US.
-From 1996 to 2016, the number of Hispanic students enrolled in schools, colleges and universities in the United States doubled from 8.8 million to 17.9 million.
-How do schools and universities adjust to best serve rising minorities?
+She will lead a discussion that will explore Latino/a cultural values, challenges in higher education and how we as a community can support students who identify as Hispanic or Latino/a/x.
 To attend, please click here.

 - Title - Portrayals of Latinos in Mainstream Media